Enhance your English in academic contexts with the English in Academia Program developed by the Center for Totalitarian Studies!

 For those wanting to benefit the most by completing the entire Program, from January 2018 three specialized tracks will be launched: “PhD”, “Author”, and “Presenter”, targeting specific needs of emerging academics.
 More details available soon.

-AVAILABLE WORKSHOPS in 2017 (for application, please select one of a kind.
-Note: Foundations in Public Speaking are OPTIONAL):
+AVAILABLE WORKSHOPS in 2018 (for application, please select one of a kind)

 John Cornell received his Ph.D. in history from the University of Michigan, Ann Arbor, where he held a Rackham Humanities Research Fellowship, and his B.A. in musicology from the University of California, Berkeley.
 His research concerns the intersection of political and social history with musical practice, with a focus on France and the United States.